Citadel of Aleppo

 The Citadel of Aleppo (قلعة حلب) is a large medieval fortified palace in the centre of the old city of Aleppo, northern Syria.
 It is considered to be one of the oldest and largest castles in the world.
 Usage of the Citadel hill dates back at least to the middle of the 3rd millennium BC.
-Occupied by many civilizations over time – including the Armenians, Greeks, Byzantines, Ayyubids, Mamluks and Ottomans – the majority of the construction as it stands today is thought to originate from the Ayyubid period.
+Occupied by many civilizations over time – including the Arameans, Assyrians, Greeks, Arabs, Armenians, Romans, Byzantines, Ayyubids, Mamluks and Ottomans – the majority of the construction as it stands today is thought to originate from the Ayyubid period.
 An extensive conservation work took place in the 2000s by the Aga Khan Trust for Culture, in collaboration with Aleppo Archeological Society.
-Dominating the city, the Citadel is part of the Ancient City of Aleppo, an UNESCO World Heritage Site since 1986.
+Dominating the city, the Citadel is part of the Ancient City of Aleppo, a UNESCO World Heritage Site since 1986.
 During the 2010s, the Citadel received significant damage during the lengthy Battle of Aleppo.
-It was reopened to the public in early 2018 with repairs to damaged parts underway.
+It was reopened to the public in early 2018 with repairs to damaged parts underway, though some of the damage will be purposefully preserved as part of the history of the citadel.
 The citadel was damaged by the 2023 Turkey–Syria earthquake.

 History

 The recently discovered temple of the ancient storm-god Hadad dates use of the hill to the middle of the 3rd millennium BC, as referenced in cuneiform texts from Ebla and Mari.
 The city became the capital of Yamhad and was known as the "City of Hadad".
 The temple remained in use from the 24th century BC to at least the 9th century BC, as evidenced by reliefs discovered at it during excavations by German archaeologist Kay Kohlmeyer.

-The patriarch Abraham is said to have milked his sheep on the citadel hill.
-After the decline of the Neo-Hittite state centered in Aleppo, the Assyrians dominated the area (8th–4th century BC), followed by the Neo-Babylonians and the Persians (539–333).
+After the decline of the Neo-Hittite Empire centered in Aleppo, the Neo-Assyrian Empire ruled the area (8th–7th century BC), followed by the Neo-Babylonian Empire and the Achaemenid Empire (539–333 BC).

 Seleucid period

-After Aleppo was taken by the armies of Alexander the Great, Aleppo was ruled by Seleucus I Nicator, who undertook the revival of the city under the name Beroia.
-Medieval Arab historians say that the history of the citadel as a fortified acropolis began under Nicator.
+After Aleppo was conquered by the armies of Alexander the Great, the area was ruled by Seleucus I Nicator, who undertook the revival of the city under the name Beroia.
+Medieval Arab historians say that the history of the citadel as a fortified acropolis began under Seleucus I Nicator.
 In some areas of the citadel there are up to two meters of remains of Hellenistic settlement.
 A colonnaded street led up to the citadel hill from the west, where the south area of Aleppo still retains the Hellenistic grid street plan.